jQuery $.on Method

 </html>

-You can see as you bring mouse inside the red div the color of the right div is changed to red and as you bring the mouse out of left div the color of right div will be changed to white.
+You can see as you bring the mouse inside the red div the color of the right div is changed to red and as you bring the mouse out of the left div the color of right div will be changed to white.

 This is done by using the following code: